About the Author

 How to read the book?

 Most programming books are high-level and go into very much technical detail, but they lack the ability to get their readers into coding.
-That's why this book may be different from the books that you are used to read in this domain, because it attempts to teach aspiring developer actual programming.
+That's why this book may be different from the books that you are used to reading in this domain, because it attempts to teach aspiring developers actual programming.
 Hence I try to keep a good balance between being pragmatic, by giving you all the tools to get the job done, while still being detail-oriented, by giving you as much information as needed to understand these tools and how they are used in practice.

 Every section in this book introduces you to a new topic.
 For the fast pace learners who do not want to go into much detail, it's possible to read from section to section.
 However, if learners want to dive deeper into certain topics, they can read more by following the footnotes.
 I want to offer you a way to get a great overview of the topic at hand while still enabling you to dig deeper if you want to.
 After reading the book either way, you should be able to code what you have learned in a pragmatic way.